emaiannone/wordscount/README.md

 All time logging data are first printed on *stdout* and then written on the time log file.
 The program has different phases, each of them has a time profile:
 - **Init** is the time that master process took for the *initializaion phase*.
 In this phase the master:
-  - Get all files names;
+  - Gets all files names;
-  - Get all files lines;
+  - Gets all files lines;
-  - Prepare the chunks.
+  - Prepares the chunks.
 - **Scattering** is the time that master process took for scattering the chunks to slave processes and the time that slaves took for receiving their chunks.
-This time is present as a **arithmethic mean of all scatting times**;
+This time is shown as an **arithmethic mean of all scatting times**;
 - **Wordscount** is the time that a process took to execute wordscount algorithm on its chunks.
-This time is present as a **arithmethic mean of all wordscount times**;
+This time is shown as an **arithmethic mean of all wordscount times**;
 - **Gathering** is the time that a slave took for sending its histogram back to master and the time that master took for gathering all the histograms.
-This time is present as a **arithmethic mean of all gathering times**;
+This time is shown as an **arithmethic mean of all gathering times**;
 - **Compaction** is the time that master took for compacting all the histograms into a single one.
 - **Global** is the time that a process took for its entire execution.
-This time is present as a **arithmethic mean of all global times**.
+This time is shown as an **arithmethic mean of all global times**.

 This is an example of a time log for a sequential execution: